Our Commitment to Diversity, Equity and Inclusion

 BIPOC Safespace for Students, Faculty, and Staff

-Led by Interim Assistant Dean Tameka Ellington, Ph.D., the College of the Arts holds a Safespace meeting for BIPOC students, faculty and staff on the first and third Tuesdays of the month at 5:00 p.m.
+Led by School of Music staff member Tahira Habeeb, the College of the Arts holds Safespace meetings for BIPOC students, faculty and staff throughout the semester.

 The BIPOC Safespace is a place where real conversations are had.
 It is a place where BIPOC people can come to discuss and find reprieve from today's societal challenges.